faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

     thread_set_state: 0
 ```

 macOS is a more open platform than iOS.
-This permits under certain conditions modification of our process.
-We need to know if such a thing happened because it can invalidate any design assumption in the code because registers can be modified of the process and thus a crash can be induced.
+This permits, under certain conditions, modification of our process.
+We need to know if such a thing happened.
+It can invalidate any design assumption in our the code.
+Changing the registers of a running process can induce a crash.

 Ordinarily the above snapshot would be seen.
 Notably `thread_set_state`\index{thread!set state} is zero in all cases.
 This means no process has directly attached to the process\index{process!attachment} to change the state of a register.
 Such actions would be acceptable for implementations of managed runtimes, or debuggers.
 Outside of these scenarios, such actions would be suspicious and need further investigation.